linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 I enjoy being a part of the whole software life cycle, from design and greenfield development to maintenance and refactoring.
 What I like most is building software that can reasoned about and trusted.

 I am most experienced and comfortable working with back-end, but I have some front-end experience.
-Similarly, even though it has never been my role I also have some experience with DevOps and CI/CD.
+Similarly, even though it has never been my role I also have some experience with DevOps and CI/CD related work.

 When programming in my spare time I typically reach for functional programming languages, most often Haskell.